openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

 users, you may find it useful to set the options on per user basis sometimes.
 For example, you may want to limit the client ip access for some users or limit the domain which the user can sent to.
-This could be easily done with the per user config file support in Open Webmail.
+This could be easily done with the per user config file support in OpenWebMail.

 The user capability file is located in cgi-bin/openwebmail/etc/user.conf/ and named as the realusername of user.
 Options in this file are actually